jinmang2/DALL-E-Tokenizer/README.md

 # DALL-E-Tokenizer

-Huggingface package for the discrete VAE usded for [DALL-E](https://github.com/openai/DALL-E).
+Huggingface package for the discrete VAE used for [DALL-E](https://github.com/openai/DALL-E).

 # How to use